Nilpotent group: Properties

-For any prime p dividing |G|, the Sylow p-subgroup is normal.
-Thus we can apply (c) (since we already proved (c)→(e)).
+For any prime p dividing |G, the Sylow p-subgroup is normal.
+Thus we can apply (d) (since we already proved (c)→(d)).
+Because every finite p-group is nilpotent, inffer G (a product of p-groups) is nilpotent.

 Statement (d) can be extended to infinite groups: if G is a nilpotent group, then every Sylow subgroup G_{p} of G is normal, and the direct product of these Sylow subgroups is the subgroup of all elements of finite order in G (see torsion subgroup).

 Many properties of nilpotent groups are shared by hypercentral groups.